 What kinds of features can we expect from the AirPods 3, and how much will they cost?
 Here’s everything we know (or think we know) so far about Apple’s next AirPods model.

-The angled stems use the AirPods Pro’s pressure-sensitive controls, not the AirPods’ motion-sensitive tap controls.
+The angled stems also appear to borrow the AirPods Pro’s pressure-sensitive controls, which would replace the current AirPods’ motion-sensitive tap controls.

 The name: AirPods 3, AirPods Pro Lite, or AirPods+

 Guessing Apple’s name for its new products can be almost as much fun as guessing what they will do and how much they’ll cost.
 At this point in the company’s history, some naming trends are obvious.
 Apple enjoys giving its iPhone and iPad names that use numbers, words, and letters, e.g., iPhone 11, iPad Pro, and iPhone SE.
 The same cannot be said of its other products, like the Apple TV, iMac, MacBook, etc., all of which have avoided numbers to designate how new they are.

 Given that pattern, we think it’s unlikely the AirPods 3 will actually be called AirPods 3.
 Many have speculated they could be called the AirPods Pro Lite, because of their similarity to the AirPods Pro from a design point of view.
 But “Pro Lite” feels awkward.
 How can something be both “pro” and “lite”?
 Isn’t that an oxymoron?

 We think it’s much more likely that Apple will either consider its next AirPods simply a generational update — therefore “AirPods 3rd generation” — or it will leverage the “plus” from Apple TV+, thus AirPods+.

 If these new earbuds sit in between the existing AirPods and the AirPods Pro in terms of features and/or price and especially if Apple decides to keep all three in the lineup, calling them AirPods+ would make a lot of sense.